Truist: History of SunTrust

-BB&T/SunTrust merger
+SunTrust merger

-On February 7, 2019, It was reported that Winston-Salem-based BB&T and Atlanta-based SunTrust Banks would come together in a merger of equals to create the eighth-largest US bank.
-It would be the biggest bank deal since the 2007-2009 financial crisis.
-The bank also announced the move of its headquarters to Charlotte, North Carolina, retaining significant operations in Winston-Salem.
+On February 7, 2019, it was reported that Winston-Salem-based BB&T and Atlanta-based SunTrust Banks would come together in a merger of equals to create the eighth-largest US bank in the biggest bank deal since the 2008 financial crisis.
+BB&T would be the nominal survivor, and the merged bank would retain BB&T's stock price history.
+However, the merged bank would be headquartered in Charlotte, North Carolina, retaining significant operations in Winston-Salem.
 It was subsequently announced that Winston-Salem would be the bank's headquarters for community banking, while Atlanta would be the hub for wholesale / retail banking.
+SunTrust had been the last major bank headquartered in Atlanta, which had been the South's financial capital for much of the 20th century.

-On June 12, BB&T and SunTrust announced that the merged company would be called Truist Financial Corporation.
+On June 12, 2019 BB&T and SunTrust announced that the merged company would be called Truist Financial Corporation.
 This name resulted from research that included hiring Interbrand, seeking opinions of employees of both banks, and focus groups.
 The new name drew criticism from analysts and customers of both banks on social media.